Electronic Raman scattering from 2D metals with broken inversion symmetry

 The result for the differential cross-section for the four cases of polarization geometries discussed above are plotted in Fig. \ref{fig:diff_cross_G_Rashba}.
 All the plots have the same scale and thus the relative strengths of scattering can be compared directly.
 The first thing to note is that the XY and RR cross-sections are larger.
 This is due to the presence of the dominant leading contribution discussed above.
 Second, in line with the discussion above, the features due to spin splitting (peak at $\lambda_{\rm R}$ and steps at $2\mu\pm\lambda_{\rm R}$) are present in all geometries except in RR where they are identically zero.
 It can be verified explicitly from Eq. \ref{eq:GR_diff} that the responses in the various polarization geometries are such that XX+XY=RR+RL.

 The sharp resonance we see at $\hbar\Omega=\lambda_{\rm R}$ coincides with interband excitation $|cl\rangle\leftrightarrow|cr\rangle$.
 We comment here that if one were to account for electronic correlations, this resonance would actually happen at the renormalized frequency of the chiral-spin modes\footnote{A precise modeling of the interaction effects will be presented in a future work.}.
-However, for this article we shall continue in the non-interacting limit as we are more interested in developing the simplest understanding of the role of inversion breaking on light-matter coupling.
+To understand how this can be brought about, note the presence of the constant, $\sin2\theta_p$ and $\cos2\theta_p$ form factors for the Raman tensor components.
+When we include electronic correlations, their matrix elements will involve a momentum transfer $\bp-\bp'$ corresponding to the electron-electron scattering process.
+This can be expanded in harmonics $\{\cos n\theta_p,\sin n\theta_p\}$.
+In general, each harmonic is capable of inducing a collective mode~\cite{kumar2017}.
+In this case, it is the interactions with the form factors of a constant and $\cos2\theta_p,~\sin2\theta_p$ that will couple to the leading and subleading parts, respectively, of the Raman tensors.
+However, for this article we shall continue in the non-interacting limit as we are more interested in developing the fundamental understanding of the role of inversion breaking on light-matter coupling.